askap-craco/craco-python/mpitests/README.md

 INFO:	Receive Visibilities ending 0
 ```

 Which proves that we successfully finish the execution there.
-Given we use a 100~Gbps NiC to do the test and we have two data streams there, each stream has about 50~Gbps available network bandwidth, which is exactly what we see here.
+Given that we use a 100~Gbps NiC to do the test and we have two data streams there, each stream has about 50~Gbps available network bandwidth, which is exactly what we see here.

 ## Case 2: One transmitter and one receiver running on the same node, use multiple nodes